Pumpkin Spice: Why We Hate It, And Why SOme Love It | Rock 95

 Why We Still Talk About It

-Whether you love it or hate it, pumpkin spice is more than just a flavor—it’s a symbol.
+Whether you love it or hate it, pumpkin spice is more than just a flavour; it’s a symbol.
 It's something to represent a changing of seasons but also something to rebel against.

 It represents how food, marketing, and identity collide in pop culture.
 The debate around it is part of the fun.
 Some embrace it as a seasonal celebration, while others rebel against the hype.